digipet007/NYT-Article-Search-Engine/README.md

 # NYT-Article-Search-Engine

 This is a search engine for New York Times articles.
-It utilizes Javascript, jQuery, and API calls to interface with the New York Times database.
+It utilizes Javascript, jQuery, and AJAX calls to the New York Times API.

 ## Getting Started